Urals Oil Price Today

 Frequently Asked Questions About Urals Crude Oil

-The current Urals crude oil price is $65.48 per barrel, updated 540 minutes ago.
-Urals is Russia's primary export crude blend, typically trading at a discount to Brent crude due to its higher sulfur content and international sanctions.
+The Urals oil price today is $58.58 per barrel, updated 2049 minutes ago.
+Urals (also called Ural) is Russia's primary export crude blend, currently trading at a discount to Brent crude due to international sanctions and its higher sulfur content.
+Track historical Urals prices via our API.

 What is Urals crude oil?

-Urals crude is Russia's primary export blend, a medium-sour crude oil produced from the Volga-Urals and West Siberian oil fields.
-It's the benchmark for Russian oil exports and typically trades at a discount to Brent due to its higher sulfur content (1.2-1.4%).
+Urals crude is Russia's primary export blend, a medium-sour crude oil (API gravity 31-32°, sulfur 1.2-1.4%) produced by blending crude from the Volga-Urals basin and West Siberian fields in the Transneft pipeline system.
+It's the benchmark for pricing Russian seaborne oil exports, shipped from ports including Primorsk (Baltic), Novorossiysk (Black Sea), and Ust-Luga.

 Why is Urals crude cheaper than Brent?

-Urals traditionally trades at a discount to Brent for two main reasons: (1) It has higher sulfur content (1.2-1.4% vs Brent's 0.4%), making it more expensive to refine; (2) International sanctions on Russian oil exports have increased the discount significantly since 2022, with the Urals-Brent spread widening from $1-2/barrel historically to $20-40/barrel at times.
+Urals trades at a discount to Brent for two main reasons: (1) Higher sulfur content (1.2-1.4% vs Brent's <0.4%) makes it more expensive to refine into diesel and gasoline; (2) International sanctions since 2022 have forced Russia to offer steep discounts to attract non-Western buyers, widening the Urals-Brent spread from $1-3 to $10-40/barrel depending on enforcement intensity.

 How do sanctions affect Urals oil price?